fbpx

 Where Did Asbestos Insulation Come From?

-Most vermiculite insulation sold in the United States originated from the Libby, Montana mine, which was active until 1990.
+Most asbestos and vermiculite insulation sold in the United States originated from the Libby, Montana mine, which was active until 1990.
 The insulation the Libby mine produced was sold as Zonolite, the brand name coined by W.R.
 Grace & Co.

-Insulation With Asbestos
+Types of Insulation With Asbestos

 • Loose-fill insulation